 3. Scalability

-• RPA: RPA is ideal for automating rule-based & repetitive tasks in processes that involve several applications.
-It can be smoothly deployed & scaled by making additional bots.
+RPA: RPA is ideal for automating rule-based and repetitive tasks in processes that involve several applications.
+It can be smoothly deployed and scaled by creating additional bots.

 4. Flexibility & adaptability